General Space-Time Tradeoffs via Relational Queries: Framework

 \subsection{Adorned Queries}

 In order to model different access patterns, we will use the concept of {\em adorned queries} introduced by~\cite{ullman1986approach}.
-In an adorned query, each variable in the head of the query is associated with a binding type, which can be either {\em bound} ($\bound$) or {\em free} ($\free$).
-We denote this as $\varphi^\eta(x_1, \dots, x_k)$, where $\eta \in \{\bound,\free\}^k$ is called the {\em access pattern}.
+Let $\varphi(x_1, \dots, x_k)$ be the head of a CQ $\varphi$.
+In an adorned query, each variable in the head is associated with a binding type, which can be either {\em bound} ($\bound$) or {\em free} ($\free$).
+We denote this as $\varphi^\eta$, where $\eta \in \{\bound,\free\}^k$ is called the {\em access pattern}.
 The access pattern tells us for which variables the user must provide a value as input.
 Concretely, let $x_1,x_2, \dots, x_\ell$ be the bound variables.
-An instantiation of the bound variables to constants, such as $\{x_i \gets a_i: i \in \{1,2,\cdots,\ell\}\}$, is an {\em access request}: we need to return the query results where we have replaced each bound variable $x_i$ with the corresponding constant $a_i$.
-In the next few examples, we demonstrate how to capture several data structure problems by adorned queries.
+An {\em access request} is sequence of constants $a_1, \dots, a_\ell$, and it asks to return the result of the query $\varphi^\eta[a_1 /x_1, \dots, a_\ell / x_\ell]$ on the input database.
+We next demonstrate how to capture several data structure problems in this way.